Dominic-Stafford/CMS_POSDAS_23_GEN/README.md

 ###  Setting up CMSSW

-We will first activate a CMSSW environment to ensure everyone has a consistent set of enviroment variables.
-Make a new directory for this exercise and execute the following commands:
+We will first configure a CMSSW release to ensure everyone has a consistent environment and set of enviroment variables.
+Create a new directory for this exercise and execute the following commands:
 ```
 source /cvmfs/cms.cern.ch/cmsset_default.sh
 scram p CMSSW_12_5_0